dcunited001/dcunited001.github.io/_drafts/our-revolution-of-empowerment-engineering-diffusion-of-influence.md

 That's one reason communism is its own antithesis: it is an ideology that mathematically leaves people less equipped for upwards mobility in society.
+Also, both communism's social and financial graph structures converge towards party ideals.
+Because the social graph itself is dependent on party ideals, this leaves the people less socially free in addition to being economically restricted by low savings rates and unpredictable macroeconomic conditions.

 That's not to say that free market capitalism is perfect, but social metrics should give us better insight on how to make the economy work for the common person again.
 To start, we can use data science to optimize people's accessibility to interacitons with nodes on the social graph.

+###

 Free-market capitalist practices are basically the sociocultural implementation of mathematical optimization of price, value, geographic dispersion of resources and other factors.
+These capitalist practices can be abused, which also disrupts the capacity of the social graph for dispersion of wealth and influence.
+However, they are useful as a natural tool for optimizing the economics of a small or large region because they will always yield better information than the politburo.
+Both the politburo and the free market have the capacity to be abused.

+###

-Aspects of command economies make them inherently less economically capable.
+Aspects of command economies make them inherently supsect, economically.
 The graph structure is less robust and less tested against real economic problems.
 This later aspect is further exacerbated since command economies depend on external stimulation to succeed and the global market is [mostly] a free market.
-Thus, it cannot be so predicted and your metrics for anticipation of global economic trends are themselves less robust and a vulnerability in the case of economic warfare.
+Thus, it cannot be so predicted.
+The tightly structured economic graph with fewer nodes mitigites meaningful signal from the economy and its own markets are thus inherently less capable of pricing goods accurately.
+Metrics for anticipation of global economic trends are themselves less robust and so are a vulnerability in the case of economic warfare.
+Because of their susceptibility to global economics and because their internal economics are not-optimally valued, then pure command economies and restricted or poorly structured markets fail.

-### creation/diffusion of influence in society (from the bottom up)

-How individuals can generate influence?
-How can families, small groups and communities can connect to benefit from the same.

-After comparing those mechanisms for the "creation" and diffusion of influence in society, I'll detail how individuals in most every society can empower themselves by strengthening those influence creation mechanisms => *particularly, education!*
+Today in the age of economic and information warfare, the economic aspects of policy and governance are paramount.
+Information warfare tactics are great counters to economic warfare, because they disrupt belief, prices and expectations.

+  - (need to move the content in this section around. cover basics first, then lead into a new section to distinguish between more specific examples of moving wealth around)

+# Liquidity and Flux of Influence of Society

+- link to the text book on economic physics
+  - economic analogy to turbulence

 - as currency and wealth are really medium of exchange for what conveys a liquidity of influence,
-  - (need to move the content in this section around. cover basics first, then lead into a new section to distinguish between more specific examples of moving wealth around)
   - then ultimately the question comes down to how does each system of governance and each society structure its mechanisms for diffusion of influence